fry69/files-to-prompt-ts/README.md

 - Converts Jupyter Notebook (.ipynb) files to ASCII or Markdown
 - Supports redirecting output to a file
 - Runs out-of-box on the Bun runtime environment
-- Compatible with Deno and Node (minified)
+- Compatible with Deno and Node.js (minified)

 ## Installation